What is Masala Chai?

 The masala chai is much more than a drink.
 It is the welcome symbol in every house and a break for the daily rush.
 Masala means spice mixture.
 There is no original recipe, but rather a general understanding of the main ingredients: black tea, spices, milk, and sugar.

-The most common spices are ginger, cloves, cardamom, nutmeg, black pepper, and cinnamon.
+The most common spices in the masala chai are ginger, cloves, cardamom, nutmeg, black pepper, and cinnamon.
 It is better to use whole milk because the fat helps to loosen the aromatic compounds of the spices.
 Another essential element is sugar, the masala chai needs to be sweetened.
 We like it with jaggery, a kind of raw sugar consumed in India.

 Consumption of Masala Chai in India